Gender Equality and Gender-Based Violence Programme

 Continuous support is being provided to the Albanian Government in terms of gender mainstreaming and legislative changes that will make the country fully compliant with international standards.
-The Programme provides training for judges and prosecutors so that the judiciary improves the understanding and the application of gender equality commitments and guarantee of women’s rights.
+The Programme provides training for police officers, judges, prosecutors, social service providers, health workers, teachers, psychologists, local and central level civil servants so that the law enforcement agencies improve their understanding and the application of gender equality commitments, ensuring gender mainstreaming in local and central policy making processes and guarantee of women’s rights.

 Combating gender-based and domestic violence through the Coordinated Community Response against domestic violence remains a priority.
 This is a referral mechanism that involves the entire community, from local government units to law enforcement agencies, health care providers, judges and prosecutors.

 The Gender Equality Programme assists vulnerable women with awareness activities about their economic rights and promotes women’s entrepreneurship.